MicrosoftDocs/cpp-docs/docs/overview/visual-cpp-language-conformance.md

 __VS 2019 16.4__ indicates features that are supported in Visual Studio 2019 version 16.4.\
 __VS 2019 16.5__ indicates features that are supported in Visual Studio 2019 version 16.5.\
 __VS 2019 16.6__ indicates features that are supported in Visual Studio 2019 version 16.6.\
+__VS 2019 16.7__ indicates features that are supported in Visual Studio 2019 version 16.7.\
-__VS 2019 16.7__ indicates features that are supported in Visual Studio 2019 version 16.7.
+__VS 2019 16.7__ indicates features that are supported in Visual Studio 2019 version 16.8.

 ### Notes